-Following the quiz show scandals of the late 1950s, some television viewers may have assumed that the networks were done with disgraced format.
-On April 1st, 1963, however, The New York Times reported that ABC’s “tentative” 1963-1964 television schedule released the previous day included a quiz show called 100 Grand, in which the top prize would be (obviously) $100,000 .
+Viewers may have assumed the TV networks were done with quiz shows after a number of scandals in the late 1950s forced shows like The $64,000 Challenge and Twenty One off the air.
+However, The New York Times reported in early April 1963 that ABC’s “tentative” 1963-1964 television schedule released the previous day included a quiz show called 100 Grand, in which the top prize would be (obviously) $100,000 .

 The show was given the 10-10:30PM time slot on Sundays.
-The paper pointed out that the show “would be the first of its kind since the quiz show scandals in the late nineteen-fifties” and noted the network insisted 100 Grand “would be rig-proof.”
+The paper pointed out how the show “would be the first of its kind since the quiz show scandals in the late nineteen-fifties” and noted how the network insisted 100 Grand was “rig-proof.”
 Affiliates had been informed two days earlier at a meeting in Chicago .

 According to Thomas W. Moore, ABC Vice President, “an advertiser has an option to buy the program and we will know the answer this week.
 If the advertiser picks up the option, then the show is definite.
 And if this advertiser does not buy, we will seek another” .
 The name of the potential advertiser, as well as any information about the format of 100 Grand, was kept secret by both the network and General Artists Corporation, the company that represented the show’s producer Bob Stivers .